Do you want to feel more confident raising your intense gifted or twice-exceptional kid?

 Get more support directly from me, your parenting coach - I'll answer your questions and help you adapt strategies or problem-solve as needed.

 Private coaching calls

-Overview: One 60-minute call per family so you can go more in-depth about your most pressing questions or talk privately about certain topics.
+Overview: Two 45-minute calls per family so you can go more in-depth about your most pressing questions or talk privately about certain topics.

 Get 1:1 support from Danika, focused on your most pressing questions